josephnghq/FYP-2019/README.md

 This project was written using the Android SDK, using Java.
 Android Studio was used as the IDE.

 It's good to have some knowledge of music theory when using this application.
 A quick knowledge of OpenCV concepts and subtractive synthesizers concept are helpful as well.
+The OpenCV packages comes with a lot of sample codes that demonstrates the features of the libraries, and is also where I referenced a lot of the code that were used in the project.
+I had to modify the code to introduce additional features for the project, such as a variable color detection range, discarding of irrelevant color blobs and thumb detection.

 For any enquiries, you can either message me at Github, or email me at josephnghq@gmail.com